PuruVJ/puruvjdev2/src/blog/how-i-created-personal-site-part-1.md

 This make our subconscious mind relate that site with closeness and suffocation.
 No one likes small and suffocated spaces.

 Rather, use a sidebar.
 And a narrow one if possible.
 Like this blog you're reading.

+> If you're reading this right now, you'll notice that this blog **does not** have a sidebar, rather a narrow topbar.
+I've moved over from sidebar to topbar, simply because the topbar looks better for my own blog and allows the theme switcher to be placed there too.
+>
+> That doesn't mean a sidebar isn't a good UI pattern.
+It's still very good, for it provides users with more area to read.
+However a narrow and undistracting top bar isn't a bad choice either

 {{ series-links }}